mosdef-hub/mbuild/docs/docker.rst

 -------------
 A docker installation on your machine.
 This
 `Docker installation documentation <https://docs.docker.com/get-docker/>`_ has instructions to get docker running on your machine.
-If you are not familiar with docker, the Internet is full of good tutorials these from `Docker curriculum <https://docker-curriculum.com/>`_ and `YouTube <https://www.youtube.com/watch?v=zJ6WbK9zFpI&feature=youtu.be>`_.
+If you are not familiar with docker, the Internet is full of good tutorials like these from `Docker curriculum <https://docker-curriculum.com/>`_ and `YouTube <https://www.youtube.com/watch?v=zJ6WbK9zFpI&feature=youtu.be>`_.